KNowledgeOnWebScale/NO3/README.md

 # NO3 - A Notation3 inference engine

-NO3 is a small forward-chaining reasoning engine for a subset of the [Notation3](https://w3c.github.io/N3/spec/) language.
+NO3 is a small forward-chaining inference engine for a subset of the [Notation3](https://w3c.github.io/N3/spec/) language.

 ## Notation3 support